 Looking for the perfect showcase of New Zealand’s stunning greenery and untouched landscapes, rugged beaches with quality surf breaks and some beautiful art and historical attractions?
-Look no further than the New Plymouth of the Taranaki region – only a 5-hour drive from Wellington.
+Look no further than the New Plymouth of the Taranaki region – only a 5-hour drive from the Capital of NZ, Wellington.

 With the town’s annual Festival of Lights about to kick off this week, transforming Pukekura Park into a stunning wonderland of light for seven weeks, now the perfect time to visit!
 With 10 new installations to check out (there is 16 in total), there is also many other day and night activities for the whole family.
 Here is our top tips of where to visit, stay and eat when in New Plymouth!

 - Mt Taranaki – without a doubt the highlight of the region.
 You can marvel at this beauty from town in its full glory with no other mountains or distractions in your way.
 Take a moment (or more!) to enjoy the breathtaking backdrop of the town, particularly on a blue-sky day.
 While there is no way to avoid the mountain from afar, a visit to Egmont National Park is also a must to admire from close range.
 There is plenty of walks and hikes (or tramping as known to locals) to tackle in the Egmont NP.
 The most noteworthy being the 19km ‘Pouakai Crossing’, which winds around the lower slopes of the mountain and provides beautiful reflective views in mountain lakes – perfect pics for the ‘gram’.